TheZeury/Arxetipo/docs/src/users-manual/command-runtime.md

 local assignment will not affect the outer scopes.

 It doesn't care if the identifier is already defined in the outer scopes.
-A indentifier defined by local assignment is always a different one if there's already one with the same name in the outer scopes.
+An identifier defined by local assignment is always a different one if there's already one with the same name in the outer scopes.

 It's suggested to always use local assignments in the defination of function bodies